Jennifer Muñoz (footballer, born 1996)

-Jennifer Justine Muñoz Velázquez (born 4 November 1996) is an American-born Mexican former professional footballer who played as a midfielder for Liga MX Femenil club América and the Mexico women's national team.
+Jennifer Justine Muñoz Velázquez (born 4 November 1996) is a former professional footballer who played as a midfielder.
+Born in the United States, she played for the Mexico women's national team.

 International career

 Muñoz made her senior debut for Mexico on 8 March 2020 in a 2–2 friendly draw against Slovakia and scored her first international goal in that match.